Short Term, Evidence Based, Effective and Collaborative Family Counseling in Charlotte, North Carolina.

 At Wellness, we see wholeness in every human.
 We believe people are creative, resourceful and good and everyone deserves to feel safe, heard and understood.

-We view connection not only as important but sacred.
-Through our family counseling services, along with therapy for adolescents, teenagers and young adults, we’re proud to help people maintain emotional stability in a confusing and complex world.
+We view connection not only as important but sacred and we’re proud to help people maintain emotional stability in a confusing and complex world.

-We understand love, good communication, cooperation, trust, emotional safety, closeness and connection are all essential ingredients of strong families and resourceful living.
+We offer family counseling services, along with therapy for children, adolescents, teenagers and young adults.
+We recognize good communication, cooperation, trust, emotional safety and connection as essential ingredients of strong families and resourceful living.

-Here are some common reasons to seek family therapy services:
+Here are some common reasons to seek services:

-- Your adolescent, teen or young adult child is struggling with academic pressures and they are either stuck in perfectionism or underachieving.
+- struggles with academic pressures and they are either stuck in perfectionism or underachieving.

-- The intensity of academic (and other) schedules, peer pressure and/or social media is impacting them negatively and causing anxiety or depression like symptoms.
+- experiences anxiety or depressive symptoms due to the intensity of academic (and other) schedules, peer pressure and/or social media.

-- A major trauma or change has impacted your child and the entire family, such as moving, a school change, illness, injury, natural disaster, loss of a sibling or parent.
+- experienced a major trauma or change such as moving, a school change, illness, injury, natural disaster, loss of a sibling, friend or parent such that it has impacted your child and the entire family.

-- Adjustment to new family dynamics in the home, such as the birth of a sibling, a return from college or even a grandparent moving in.
+- finds it difficult to adjust to new family dynamics such as the birth of a sibling, a return from college or even a grandparent moving in.

 - Gain more confidence